 She adds that a deeper part of you tries to push your relationship to the brink and then back again, so you can artificially create an experience of insecurity.
 So you actually create insecurity in your relationships because that’s what you know.

-4. Don’t rely your relationships to help you feel secure
+4. Don’t rely on relationships to help you feel secure

 Who or what makes you feel secure in this world?
 Maybe it’s your parents, your memories of the past, your job, or even your appearance.
 Maybe money makes you feel secure, or food.
 Maybe you overeat to overcome feelings of insecurity…or maybe you starve yourself, or binge and purge.
 There are hundreds of ways we try to overcome insecurity in relationships.

 I thought I’d be able to rely on my sister to be my family…but I couldn’t.
 I always thought she loved me and accepted me fully.
 She knew me better than anyone, and I thought she’d always be there for me.
 So when she told me she didn’t want me in her life anymore, I was devastated.
 It was worse than a breakup because she was family.
 I could deal with a guy leaving me…but my own sister?
-That blew my mind.
-It was very, very painful – and it’s why I wrote my ebook, How to Let Go of Someone You Love.
+Devastating, but it led to me writing How to Let Go of Someone You Love.

-People can be awesome, but they can also be cruel.
+People can be loving and kind, but they can also be thoughtless and self-centered.
 Everyone is wounded, everyone has been hurt in some way.
 If you rely on a person – whether it’s your husband, boyfriend, mom, sister, uncle, grandmother, or even your own self – to be your source of security in this world, you will be disappointed.
 We hurt each other by accident all the time.
-Less often, we hurt each other on purpose.
+Sometimes we even hurt each other on purpose.